DirectLease/Auth0/README.md

 You can put your auth0 information the
 [config file](_config/auth0.yml)

-The follow fields need to be filled:
+The following fields need to be filled:

 * URL
 * Namespace